Levintsky/ML-tutorial/Generative/VAE.md

 	- Measures disentanglement as the accuracy of a linear classifier that predicts the index of a fixed factor of variation
 	<img src="/Generative/images/vae/beta-vae.png" alt="drawing" width="450"/>
 - DIP-VAE: Kumar, A., Sattigeri, P., and Balakrishnan, A. Variational inference of disentangled latent concepts from unlabeled observations.
 ICLR'17
-	- Extent beta-VAE by decomposing the KL-divergences into multiple terms, and only increase the weight on terms that analytically disentangles the models;
+	- Extend β-VAE by decomposing the KL-divergences into multiple terms, and only increase the weight on terms that analytically disentangles the models;
 - AnnealedVAE: C P. Burgess, I Higgins, A Pal, L Matthey, N Watters, G Desjardins, A Lerchner.
 Understanding disentangling in β-VAE.
 ICLR'18\
 	<img src="/Generative/images/vae/beta-vae-understand.png" alt="drawing" width="450"/>
 - **β-TCVAE**: Tian Qi Chen, Xuechen Li, Roger B Grosse, and David K Duvenaud.
 Isolating sources of disentanglement in variational autoencoders.
 NIPS'18